skynet172/3dVisualizationForFirstResponders/README.md

    + Here is an example:

    ![A grid containing the walls of drawn floor plan](sketch1.png)
 4. Run `python3 gen.py` or your platform's equivalent.
 Enter the file name of the image (file extension too).
-Here's a peak into what the program does:
+Here's a peek into what the program does:
    + Grid cells over a certain threshold are 'filled in' and stored in an array.
 Visualization:
      ![A neater grid containing the same walls of the drawn floor plan](sketch1Filter.png)
    +  Then, the script generates the HTML file for the web app: